antoniogiacomelli/RK01/README.md

 This repository is the first public RK01 source drop.
 Current version: 0.1.0.

-## What RK01 Adds To RK0
+## Major Changes

-RK01 is not a better RK0; neither an embedded RTOS trying to be a GPOS.
+RK01 is not a 'better' RK0; neither an embedded RTOS trying to be a GPOS.
 I t is still one statically linked firmware image for a microcontroller.
 The kernel, startup code, board port, privileged service tasks and build are trusted.
 Ordinary application tasks are treated as possibly defective after dispatch -- and if it fails,